TQLApp/TQL/Specs/_includes/Setup/Clean-Setup.md

-{% include Setup/Local-Setup.md %}
+Reset the app:

+- Setup the local environment as described in the [TQL documentation](https://tqlapp.github.io/TQL/Documentation/Introduction.html).
+- Reset the Manual Testing environment.
-- Manual Testing environment has been reset.
+- Run the Manual Testing environment.
+- Cancel the Quick Start tutorial.
-- Language has been reset to English.
+- Change the language to English.